 “The challenge is getting past the fear of doing something completely new and self-dependent.
 Once you cross that barrier, I think the hard part is getting up to that point and then staying authentic to what I really wanted to do because you have a lot of voices in your ear and a lot of noise,” Medlin tells This Dog’s Life.
 “Most people don’t understand the point of view of someone who’s trying to do the best they can starting up something new.”

 Upon starting House Dogge, Medlin noticed dog owners wanted to purchase high-quality products that were safe, non-toxic, sustainable, and personalized for their pups.
 Her mission, she says, was to create a brand that fit into that niche that had not been given much attention in the dog product world at the time.

-“The vision was initially a personal mission to create a product that I loved; to create a product that was not complicated — but was beautiful — and that people would love to see it and use it because I didn’t see a lot of aesthetically pleasing dog product out there,” Medlin says.
+“The vision was initially a personal mission to create a product that I loved; to create a product that was not complicated — but was beautiful — and that people would love to see and use because I didn’t see a lot of aesthetically pleasing dog product out there,” Medlin says.
 “I see that that’s changing.
-Now, I think people are looking at things around their dogs the same way they would look at their creating or purchasing products for their children.”
+Now, I think people are looking at things around their dogs the same way they would look at purchasing products for their children.”

 The first two products she made were fleece hoodies and oversized leather bags, both of which sold out.
 The third — a dog toy made out of vegetable tanned leather is also a favorite.

 Medlin’s inspiration for her business came from Wubbi, her Olde English Bulldogge.
 (Hence the spelling of House Dogge.)
 Wubbi tested each product Medlin made and helped her figure out which products worked.

 “He just seemed to personify the simplistic, zen-like composure that I wanted people to feel about the product.
 He inspired all the things that I felt were needed in the lifestyle of a dog in a dog with their human that I really could not find on the market,” she says.